Support Page Content

 - Computer-based TOEFL: 250, with a score of 5 on the Test of Written English (TWE)

 - Internet-based TOEFL (IBT): 100, with a minimum of 25 on the writing section

 How to Apply

-Applicants who meet admission requirements (listed above) should submit a university application to the Office of Graduate Studies via the Cal State Apply online application system, pay the application fee, and submit official transcripts for all undergraduate coursework completed.
+Applicants who meet admission requirements (listed above) should submit an application to the Office of Graduate Studies via the Cal State Apply online application system, pay the application fee, and submit official transcripts for all undergraduate coursework completed.

 English MA Exam Reading Lists

 For other upcoming dates and preparation for the English MA Literature and Creative Writing comprehensive exams (culminating experience), please review the English MA Comprehensive Exam Reading Lists:

 - 2021 Reading List - CW

 - 2022 Reading List - LIT

 - 2021 Reading List - LIT